BIO 191. General Biology I. 4 Credit Hours.

 BIO 375.
 Introduction to Neurobiology.
 4 Credit Hours.

 The uniqueness of the central nervous system is explored in lectures and laboratory sessions dealing with the developmental, anatomical, and physiological aspects of neurobiology.
 This course is intended for biology and psychology majors and may be taken by others who are minoring in biology.
 Three lectures and three hours laboratory per week.
-Prerequisites and corequisites: BIO 191-192, BIO 218; CHM 223 is recommended, or by permission of instructor.
+Prerequisites and corequisites: BIO 191 and BIO 192, BIO 218; CHM 223 is recommended, or by permission of instructor.

 BIO 380.
 Information in the Biological Sciences.
 1 Credit Hour.